Intermediate Persian Syllabus

 Week 1 - Political Persian

 In the following week we are going to study the different aspects of modern political Persian, including the peculiar stylistic, lexical and idiomatic aspects, that characterize the speech of Iranian politicians and journalists.
 After the completion of the week, students will be able to read, interpret and translate average political texts that appear in Iranian media.
-Attention will be given to the development of listening skills by using different authentic recordings of native speakers.
+Attention will be payed to the development of listening skills by using different authentic recordings of native speakers.

 Week 2 - Cultural Persian